PREPARING FOR YOUR JOB INTERVIEW

 Appearance

 First impressions count!
-Most businesses expect smart dress code, but even if the working environment is more relaxed about its attire, its a good idea to look smart, clean and professional for the interview.
+Most businesses expect smart dress code, but even if the working environment is more relaxed about its attire, it’s a good idea to look smart, clean and professional for the interview.
 This includes having clean shoes – and positively

 NO TRAINERS!